akashrajkn/Celestial-Search/README.md

 # Celestial-Search

+This is a simple search engine (information retrieval) that uses the <b>Boolean Retrieval</b> method.
+Celestial-Search allows the search string to have operators such - OR, AND, NOT.

 Run the application by executing the views.py file in the app folder using the command:

     python views.py

-Then point your web browser to the link http://127.0.0.1:5000 and search using the web interface.
+Then point your web browser to the link <b>http://127.0.0.1:5000</b> and search using the web interface.

-The assignment uses the following 3rd party libraries:
+The project uses the following 3rd party libraries:
 * nltk
 * flask
 * flask_wtf

 and nltk_data is required.
-Please make sure all of these are installed before running the application.
+All of these packages should be installed before running the application.